meteor/meteor/source/packages/webapp.md

 In some cases it is valuable to be able to control the __meteor_runtime_config__ variable that initializes Meteor at runtime.

 #### Example
-There are occasions when a single Meteor server would like to serve multiple cordova applications that have each have a unique `ROOT_URL`.
+There are occasions when a single Meteor server would like to serve multiple cordova applications that each have a unique `ROOT_URL`.
 But there are 2 problems:
 1. The Meteor server can only be configured to serve a single `ROOT_URL`.
 2. The `cordova` applications are build time configured with a specific `ROOT_URL`.